 The construction site is on the south side of the lot, almost 5 meters away from the railroad, so this contextual characteristic represented one of the top issues to solve: to soundproof the building and avoid train-derived noises and vibrations to reach the interior.

-A final solution was designed: a glass skin suspended 80 cm from the original façade and double windows with mineral wool in the frames to regulate acoustics as much as it could be done.
+A final solution was designed, using a glass skin suspended 80 cm from the original facade and double windows with mineral wool in the frames to regulate acoustics as much as it could be done.

-Finally, this project managed to make a joint solution on the technical acoustics and thermal situations with the architecture design being able to reanimate the original building’s spirit and face.
+This project managed to make a joint solution on technical acoustics and thermal situations with the architecture design being able to reanimate the original building’s spirit and image.

-The interior was worked the same way the exterior was configured; making a statement and respecting the plain and industrial image the structure conveyed.
-Therefore, there were proposed few divisory elements covered in neutral color hardwood so it would not contrast with the exposed concrete original structure.
-The need added program are: an emergency staircase to the east and service hall to the west with men and women restrooms, elevators, warehouses, machine room and an emergency staircase.
+The interior was renovated the same way the exterior was configured, preserving the plain and industrial image the structure conveyed.
+Therefore, there were proposed few parting elements covered in neutral color hardwood so it would not contrast with the exposed concrete original structure.
+The newly added program is an emergency staircase to the east and a service hall to the west with men and women restrooms, elevators, warehouses, machine room, and an emergency staircase.